scirner22/figure-cli/README.md

 fig doctor
 ```

-Install a fig config file that contains examples to help with setup
+Install a fig config file that contains examples to help with setup.
+This will create
+`.fig/default.toml`.
+This default configuration is perfect for repos with a single application deployment.
+The default.toml can be copied to .fig/subproject1.toml to configure an application by name.
+When you
+want to reference something other than default in a fig command, you must use the optional global
+parameter of `--config` or `-c`.
+Using multiples of this scheme with different names allows you to
+have any number of referenceable configurations.

 ```
 fig init